 Our first range rider demonstration pilot successfully keeps the Smackout wolf pack out of conflict with the Dawson family cattle herd, showing that coexistence can work for wolves and the rancher, who was also pleased with how fat his cows got.

 In 2013: Now with three range riders and guided by Conservation Northwest’s Jay Kehne, we go through an entire season with no significant conflict between wolves and cattle.

 A new Lake Whatcom Park is established through transfer of almost 9,000 acres of land from the state to Whatcom County.
 The watershed supplies drinking water to 90,000 people.

 The National Fish and Wildlife Foundation approves a seven-year plan to protect the function of a wildlife habitat corridor linking the Cascades to the Rockies where it crosses the Okanogan River Valley.
 We are a part of this new initiative, “Working for Wildlife.”

-In 2014: After 25 years, there are positive signs that the federal government is warming up to a recovery plan for grizzly bears in the North Cascades.
+In 2014: After 25 years, the National Park Service and USFWS announce planning for grizzly bear restoration in the North Cascades.